-- Aug 3 - Residence Halls close at 10:00 a.m. Δ
+2 Residence Halls close at 10:00 a.m.

-ACADEMIC CALENDAR FALL 2007
+ACADEMIC CALENDAR FALL 2008

-- 14-16 Faculty Workshop - Faculty/Staff Banquet 16 - External Program Registration 20 - 20 External Program Classes Begin - Residence Halls open for new students at 10:00 a.m.
-22 - New Student Orientation and Advisement 22-24 - 24 Residence Halls open for returning students at 10:00 a.m. - Registration for new and returning students.
-24 - 24 Deadline for registering without paying the late registration fee. - 24 Deadline for dropping or adding courses without paying a drop/add fee. - 27 Mount Vernon Classes begin at 8:00 a.m.
+- 10 Deadline for returning students to complete registration and payment arrangements without paying the late registration fee. - 20-22 Faculty Workshop - Faculty/Staff Banquet 21 - 23-25 New Student Orientation and Advisement - 25 Residence Halls open for returning students at 10:00 a.m. - 25 Registration for new and returning students. - 25 Deadline for registering without paying the late registration fee for new students. - 25 Deadline for dropping or adding courses without paying a drop/add fee. - 25 Liberty classes begin at 8:00 a.m. - 25 Mt.
+Vernon classes and External classes (Except Liberty) begin at 5:00 p.m.